wesbos/es6-articles/13 - Creating HTML fragments with Template Literals.md

-Another feature of _template literals_ or template strings is the ability have multi-line strings:
+Another feature of _template literals_ or template strings is the ability have multi-line strings without any funny business.

 Previously with regular string we would have escape the new lines like so: